jro31/jethro-codes/_articles/projects/meals-of-change.md

 export default usePresignedUrl;
 ```

-Assigned to the `presignedUrl` variable (`presignedUrl = await getPresignedUrl(photo, photo.size, checksum, imageSize);`), this now contains the URL and the headers that we need, to upload our photo.
+Assigned to the `presignedUrl` variable (`presignedUrl = await getPresignedUrl(photo, photo.size, checksum, imageSize);`), is the URL and the headers that we need, to upload our photo.
 So continuing down the `uploadPhoto` function of the `usePhotoUploader` hook, we set this data to the `s3Options` variable, and finally... finally upload our photo:

 ```js
 const s3Options = {